9th-circle/Anathema.Vectors/README.md

 - The folders inside Vector.Core do not reflect the namespaces the classes are in. **<u>This is deliberate.</u>** The proliferation of partial classes mean there is a large volume of files which need to be rationalised, but the namespace needs to be flat for usability reasons.
 - Unlike GLSL, you cannot use a swizzle value more than once (ie vec3.xyy).
 This is out of simple pragmatism, as there would be a large number of permutations.
 - No native support for non-square matrices (ie mat4x2), though you can construct those out of nested template vectors if you really need them.
+- No template matrices.
+Narrow use case and a giant can of worms implementation-wise.

 ## Complex Numbers and Quaternions